Computer-aided manufacturing (CAM):

 Transmit printing details

-Manufacturing of functional form or orthosis blank
+Manufacturing of positive model or orthosis blank

 On this page, we give you all the information you need to hold the finished product in your hands after it has been edited in the Mecuris Solution Platform: